-I have one question about your bug out bag.
+I have one question about your bug-out bag.
 Will it keep you clean?
-It may be packed with the latest tactical gear, plenty of ammo, ultralight tents, Datrax bars and everything else they sell on the right column of websites.
+It may be packed with the latest tactical gear, plenty of ammo, ultralight tents, Datrex bars, and everything else they sell on the right column of websites.
 How do you plan on staying clean?

-Don’t waste your precious water.
-Instead, look at the solutions below to bolster your personal hygiene plan.
+According to the CDC, basic personal hygiene and handwashing are critical to helping prevent the spread of illness and disease but don’t waste your precious water.
+Instead, look at the solutions below to bolster your hygiene after a disaster.

-You may not think of seeds for hygiene but there are some heavy hitters in the plant world that will offer you renewable hygiene resources at your bug out location.
+You may not think of seeds for hygiene, but some heavy hitters in the plant world will offer you renewable hygiene resources at your bug-out location.
 We are going to focus on two plants in this article.

-Licorice root has undeniable oral health benefits as well as medicinal uses for things like indigestion.
+Licorice root has undeniable oral health benefits and medicinal uses for things like indigestion.
 These benefits are not campfire banter.
-They are touted in a study done by the ACS Journal of Natural Products.
+They are touted in a study by the ACS Journal of Natural Products.

-Another powerful plant that very few people grow is the loofa.
+Another powerful plant that very few people grow is the loofah.
 You may recognize the word as the frilly thing that is hanging in your shower right now.
-A real loofa is a squash that dries to be a course scrubber that does wonders on your skin.
-Rags will get worn out but if you save the seeds, loofa will always be an option.
+A real loofah is a squash that dries to be a course scrubber that does wonders for your skin.
+Rags will get worn out, but if you save the seeds, loofah will always be an option.

-Your bug out bag must contain some way to wash and care for your body.
-I like lotions for dealing with chafed skin and other ailments that are related to dry skin.
+Your bug-out bag must contain some way to wash and care for your body.
+I like lotions for dealing with chafed skin and other ailments related to dry skin.
 Still, a method for cleaning the body is so important.

-Combat One comes in a bottled field spray or a tactical wipe system that is designed to clean your whole body.
-It’s on my bug out bag list because it’s a high-quality wipe and it’s packed with the antibacterial power of colloidal silver.
+Combat One comes in a bottled field spray or a tactical wipe system designed to clean your whole body.
+It’s on my bug-out bag list because it’s a high-quality wipe packet with the antibacterial power of colloidal silver.
 Save water and stay clean.

-Today, we sit and we sit and we sit.
-For about an hour a day we run or workout.
-Mostly, we just sit.
+Today, we sit, and we sit, and we sit.
+For about an hour a day, we run or work out.
+Mostly, we sit.
 Our feet are not ready for the type of punishment that a bug out will present.
-Once the skin on your feet begins to rub away you will be left with open sores and if walking or hiking is part of your plan, without proper foot care you are going to be in agony.
+Once the skin on your feet begins to rub away, you will be left with open sores, and if walking or hiking is part of your plan, you will be in agony without proper foot care.

 Foot care is all about coverage.
-The friction of foot against sock or foot against boot is what slowly rubs away the skin.
+The friction of the foot against the sock or the foot against the boot slowly rubs away the skin.
 This is hard to avoid.
-There are numerous products that can be rubbed on feet to help them on a long hike.
-Another important thing to remember is the footwear.
+Numerous products can be rubbed on feet to help them on a long hike.
+Another important thing to remember is footwear.
 Synthetic materials are always going to be an issue.
 Instead, wear cotton socks.

-What I would have in my bag is a homemade salve with some oregano and mint.
-These salves are the perfect remedy for things like cracking heals and will help your ailing feet after a long day of hiking with a heavy bug out bag.
+I would have a homemade salve with some oregano and mint in my bag.
+These salves are the perfect remedy for cracking heals and will help your ailing feet after a long day of hiking with a heavy bug-out bag.

-By now we have covered your body, we have covered your mouth and even your feet.
-We still have yet to cover hair.
-Hair is a big deal because it’s the perfect home for parasites.
-Humans can get fleas just as easy as deer, dogs, or cats.
-Unless your game plan is to shave it all off, which isn’t a bad idea in the summer, you will need some methods to keep hair clean.
+Humans can get fleas as easily as deer, dogs, or cats.
+Unless your game plan is to shave it all off, which isn’t a great idea in the summer, you will need some methods to keep your hair clean.

 Have you ever heard of Reetha or Soapnut?
-This plant was popular with Native Americans who have thick, beautiful hair; if you need convincing.
-This is the best method because you can grow the nuts year over year and produce a cleanser from saponins in the nut.
+This plant was popular with Native Americans with thick, beautiful hair; if you need convincing.
+This is the best method because you can grow the nuts year after year and produce a cleanser from saponins in the nut.

 Simple Reetha or Soapnut Hair Cleanser Recipe